The Travel Trunk Project

 Each of the three theme-based modules has a narrative, lesson plan, and travel trunk, that contains reproductions of historical documents and artifacts:

-Service to Society is exemplified by the lives of Rev. Gabriel Richard, P.S.S., Rev. Michael J. McGivney, and Cardinal James Gibbons.
+Service to Society is exemplified by the lives of Rev. Gabriel Richard, P.S.S., Blessed Rev. Michael J. McGivney, and Cardinal James Gibbons.

 Education based in the Teachings of Jesus impelled St. Elizabeth Ann Seton and Archbishop Louis William DuBourg, P.S.S., to found Catholic schools.